nishanths/license/README.md

 ## Contributing

 Pull requests for new features, bug fixes, and suggestions are welcome!
+Please create an issue for discussion before working on a substantial change.

 ## License